Connecticut Audbon Society

 What’s Interesting

-The Center at Fairfield features a birds of prey compound at the rear of the parking lot, for close-up views of hawks, owls, falcons, etc. As of spring 2021, the compound includes two American Kestrels, three Barred Owls, and Red Shouldered Hawk, Broad-winged Hawk, Red-tailed Hawk, Turkey Vulture, and American Barn Owl.
+The Fairfield Nature Center features a birds of prey compound at the rear of the parking lot, for close-up views of hawks, owls, falcons, etc. As of fall 2024, the compound includes an American Kestrel, a Barred Owl, Broad-winged Hawk, Red-tailed Hawk, Turkey Vulture, and American Barn Owl.

 Don’t miss the three-mile Fragrance Loop trail, which curves through moist, shady forest and features fragrant native plants and fruit-bearing shrubs that attract birds, bees, and butterflies with their sweet aromas, nectars, and food sources.
 The Friends of Larsen volunteer group has planted arrowwood and cranberry viburnum, sassafras, sweet pepperbush, buttonbush, and swamp sweetbells along the trail.